SyntaxBreaker/Quotes/README.md

 ```

 ### To install the front-end
 Go to the frontend folder, then edit the .env.example file.
-Replace the name of the .env.example file with .env.
+Replace the name of the .env.example file with the .env.
 ```bash
 cd frontend
 ```